CONSUMER MEDICINE INFORMATION

 You may need urgent medical attention.

-If you take too much Progout, you may feel dizzy, nauseous, and experience vomiting and diarrhoea.
+If you take too much Progout, you may feel dizzy, nauseous, and experience vomiting

 While you are taking Progout